-Many believe dogs were domesticated from wolves over 15,000 years ago.
+Many believe dogs have domesticated from wolves over 15,000 years ago.
 But what happens when the undomesticated wolf is bred with a dog?

-Since Leendert’s breeding program many more wolf mixes have been bred such as the Czechoslovakian Wolfdog, Tamaskan Dog and the Northern Inuit Wolf Dog.
+Since Leendert’s breeding program many more wolf dog mixes have been bred such as the Czechoslovakian wolfdog, Tamaskan dog and the Northern Inuit wolf dog.

 Despite their popularity, wolf hybrids are illegal in many states.
 They are also not recognized as an official dog breed by the American Kennel Club due to their unpredictability.

 To further understand this dog’s wild wolf part it is essential we take a closer look at both parent breeds.